Dynamical Formation of Charged Wormholes: Conclusions and discussions

 \section{Conclusions and discussions}

-In this work, we constructed static, spherically symmetric, charged, traversable wormhole solutions supported by bidirectional null dust with negative energy, which we regard as a model for Casimir energy.
+In this work, we constructed static, spherically symmetric, charged, traversable wormhole solutions supported by bidirectional null dust with negative energy.
 By solving the Einstein--Maxwell equations, we obtained wormhole geometries that satisfy essential criteria such as the existence of a throat, the flare-out condition, finite proper distance, and regular curvature at the throat.
 Numerical solutions are provided in Sec.~\ref{exthra}.
 There, we found that a maximal value of the charge $Q$ exists in the series of symmetric wormhole solutions.
 We also found that, with this class, the maximum throat size is achieved by Hayward's chargeless wormhole solution \cite{Hayward:2002pm}.
 However, we also found that our solutions, as well as Hayward's chargeless solutions, are not asymptotically flat, but instead possess curvature singularities at infinite areal radius $r \to \infty$.
-This behavior originates from the nature of the negative energy source used to support the wormhole, which continue to dominate even at large distances in this setup.
+This behavior originates from the nature of the negative energy source used to support the wormhole, which continues to dominate even at large distances in this setup.
 The violation of asymptotic flatness in these solutions stands in contrast to the solution obtained by Maldacena~\cite{Maldacena:2018gjk}, where the Casimir energy is confined to a finite region.
-This suggests that our solutions also describe more physically reasonable asymptotically flat wormholes, by assuming that the negative energy is turned off at sufficiently large distance.
+This suggests that our solutions should be interpreted as describing a finite portion of a physically reasonable asymptotically flat wormhole, by assuming that the negative energy in the form of bidirectional null dust is turned off at sufficiently large distances.

-We also discussed a dynamical formation process of our wormhole geometry from a RN black hole spacetime.
+We also discussed a dynamical formation process of our wormhole geometry from a RN black hole spacetime as an extension of Ref.~\cite{Koyama:2004uh}.
 By introducing impulsive null shells followed by a continuous stream of neutral, negative energy null dust modeled by, Vaidya spacetimes, we demonstrated that a black hole can transition into a traversable wormhole.
 The junction conditions for the energy-momentum tensor of the shell were carefully analyzed, and we found the consistency relations among the initial mass, charge, and injected shell energy.
 The throat radius was explicitly determined by three physical parameters: the black hole mass $M$, electric charge $Q$, and shell energy $\Delta M$.
+Thus, the structure of the wormhole was also determined by these parameters.

 We further generalized this setup to the case where the electric charge varies across spacetime by allowing the null dust to carry charge.
 This scenario enabled the construction of wormholes whose charge differs from that of the initial black hole.
 We found that the throat radius of the created wormhole is determined by the black hole mass $M$, electric charge $Q$, shell's energy measured in the past null infinity $\Delta M$ and shell's charge $\Delta Q$.
 We found that, in contrast to the case of neutral null dust, the formation remains viable even with positive $\Delta M$, as long as the local null energy condition is violated due to the electric self-energy contribution.